The towers of Cádiz, or Cádiz from above.

-When I say we live in a tower, faces twist into question marks.
+When I say we live in a tower, people’s faces contort into question marks.

-In France, this translates as: "A tower?
-What do you mean, a tower...
-HLM?
-In Andalusia?"
+In France, this translates to: “A tower?
+What do you mean, a tower… public housing?
+In Andalusia?”

-In Cadiz, it's more like, "Why live in a garage sale?"
+In Cádiz, it’s more like: “Why live in a storage unit?”

 So these are the towers of Cadiz?